mmm/sciml/README.md

 - Can I use physics to cut down the training time and/or data for my AI models?

-- Can I use deep learning to imrpove the efficitency and time execution for batch processing workloads?
+- Can I use deep learning to improve the efficitency and time execution for batch processing workloads?

 - Can I use a GPU/TPU to run my {thermal, signal prop, weather, etc} sims?